 Complete and submit applications to appropriate agencies - the number of permits to be obtained will depend on the size, location and duration of the project and the requirements of each individual agency.
 Become familiar with the decision-making process (see Appendix A) and be prepared to modify the project if necessary.
-Sediment sampling need to be completed and included in the application in order to determine the presence/absence of contamination and answer the questions in the decision-making process.
-Complete the permit application(s), include any additional requirements or conditions, and submit to the appropriate agencies.
+Sediment sampling needs to be completed and included in the application in order to determine the presence/absence of contamination and answer the questions in the decision-making process.
+Complete the permit application(s), include any additional requirements or conditions, and submit to the appropriate agencies (see contact information in section 3.0).
 These may include:

 - Sault Ste.
-Marie Region Conservation Authority - Ministry of Environment, Conservation and Parks - Fisheries and Oceans Canada - Ministry of Natural Resources and Forestry - Transport Canada - Batchewana First Nation Natural Resources Department
+Marie Region Conservation Authority - Ministry of Environment, Conservation and Parks - Fisheries and Oceans Canada - Ministry of Natural Resources - Transport Canada - Batchewana First Nation Natural Resources Department